Half of his life in lockdown

 In what ways has the coronavirus pandemic changed the way you use your home?

-With baby Arthur being new to the world we've had to try to find fun ways to make our flat entertaining for him.
+With our baby being new to the world we've had to try to find fun ways to make our flat entertaining for him.
 All rooms are filled with as much colour and music as we can.

 We have a small outside area where we have hung colourful bunting and interesting things for him to look at.

 We realised that he has spent half of his life in lockdown.
 He hasn't been able to see his grandparents or aunties/uncles since he was about one month old.

 We meet other families at our baby classes held over Zoom and we spend our days singing nursery rhymes and looking out the window.

 How do you feel about your home?
 How have these feelings changed?

 We like our little home, it's a safe space.
 We're very fortunate to have it.
 It's small but we have everything we need.

 How does staying at home affect your relationships?